esmil/gd32vf103inator/README.md

 This will use the dfu-util in your path, flash the chip and reset it to run your program.

-For this to work regular programs must be compiled run from an offset of 4k into the flash.
+For this to work regular programs must be compiled to run from an offset of 4k into the flash.
 That happens automatically, but if you're happy with the built-in bootloader or you have some other means of flashing the chip you can disable it by adding this line to your Makefile: